opentelekomcloud-infra/zuul/doc/source/tutorials/tracing.rst

 .. code-block:: shell

    cd zuul/doc/source/examples/tracing
-   podman-compose -p zuul-tutorial-tracing up -d
+   docker compose -p zuul-tutorial-tracing up -d

 You can visit http://localhost:16686/search to verify it is running.